One of the most common causes of jaw pains and facial muscle discomfort is temporomandibular joint disorder (TMD).

 How Is TMD Diagnosed?

 If you are experiencing mild TMD symptoms, they can improve on their own within a few days or a couple of months depending on the situation.
 Mild symptoms are usually treated naturally by resting, eating soft foods and using medicine to reduce the swelling and pain.
-For more severe cases, our professionals often suggest teeth replacement or crowns and bridges to be put in place.
+For more severe cases, our professionals often suggest teeth be replaced or restored with dental implants, crowns and bridges.